 Elaborate platters of Gujarati cuisine are the reason why Rajdhani, of all the restaurants and sweet shops in Artesia’s Little India stretch, stands out from all the rest.
 Despite being situated by the sea, the western Indian state is known for its vegetarian—not seafood—dishes, and Rajdhani is no exception.
 Servers bring dishes tableside (there’s no buffet here), so you can get up close and personal with Rajdhani’s ever-changing thali—a selection of daal, chapati, okra stew and more, with vegan, gluten-free and Jain (allium-free) options abound.
 End the meal with the restaurant’s excellent desserts, like rose ice cream topped with basil seeds or sugary balls of gulab jamun.

 Eating Indian food sometimes feels like an exercise in Comfort Food 101.
-Pile up a plate with basmati rice, lamb vindaloo and a sizeable wedge of naan, and suddenly the plate is clean and you're already making a second batch.
-Luckily for us, Los Angeles is rife with Indian eateries, ranging from romantic banquet halls to casual strip mall finds.
-They're in every corner of the city, too—from Artesia to Silver Lake to West Hollywood, these Indian restaurants are serving the best samosas, curries and tandoori in LA.
+Pile up a plate with basmati rice, lamb vindaloo and a sizeable wedge of naan, and suddenly the plate is clean and you’re already making a second batch.
+Luckily for us, Los Angeles is rife with South Asian eateries serving excellent cuisine from across the subcontinent, with plenty of hidden gems scattered around the city.

 RECOMMENDED: The best restaurants in Los Angeles